Criminal Defense Practice

 Level 2 offenders usually register for 25 years, and verification is bi-annual.
 For nonviolent crimes committed against those under the age of 18, offenders are deemed to have a low risk of re-offending, resulting in a Level 2 classification.

 The highest level of sex offenders, Level 3, tend to be at an increased risk of re-offending, so they must register for the rest of their lives, and verification is required quarterly.
-Violent sex crimes and those perpetrated against minors and some adults have a high risk of recidivism, justifying the Level 3 label.

 Sentences